 7. University application deadlines for Norway

-An exact calendar you can find on the programme’s page, but, as a rough guide, you should keep in mind these dates:
+You can find an official calendar on the programme’s page.
+As a general guide, you should keep in mind these dates:

-- 1 December – 15 March: application period for foreign students who want to start the following autumn
+- December – March: the application period for international students who want to start the following autumn

 - August: autumn courses start

-Also, some universities in Norway have "pre-qualification" deadlines that are earlier than this, so remember to look for those as well.
+Also, some universities in Norway have "pre-qualification" deadlines that are earlier than the periods listed above, so remember to look for those as well.

 8. Final steps after receiving your acceptance letter